Red-Caesar/Articles/n8n/introduction.md

 ![alt text](images/test_pipeline.png)

-As the service also requires its initial settings in order to function, we will specify them in the `prepare parameters for evaluation` node.
+As the our service also requires its initial settings, we will specify them in the `prepare parameters for evaluation` node.
 After that, we will save these settings in the `auto_config.json` file, whose path we will submit to the testing interface through the n8n `run evaluation` node.

 ![alt text](images/test_execute.png)

 This is how the testing process will be conducted.
 All test results will need to be captured, of course.
 There are several options for storing data in n8n, including using the API of specific database providers, saving to Google Sheets, local storage, or even ploting a graph.
-In order to better understand the analysis, we have chosen the latter option.
-The results will be presented as follows:
+In order to better understand the analysis, we chose the latter option.
+The results are as follows:

 ![alt text](images/chart.png)